Write Into the Day

 Walk the halls during prep;

-Call parents, mail tardy letters to parents,
+Call parents, mail tardy letters

 Mail absence letters to parents,